zephyrproject-rtos/zephyr/samples/net/rpl_border_router/README.rst

 ********

 The RPL border router sample application for Zephyr provides a HTTP(S) server and net shell for management purposes.
-Typically it would be used to connect to IEEE 802.15.4 network but Bluetooth IPSP network functionality is also possible.
+Typically border router would be used to connect to IEEE 802.15.4 network but Bluetooth IPSP network functionality is also possible.

 The source code for this sample application can be found at:
 :file:`samples/net/rpl_border_router`.